If you are involved in the real estate industry in any way, you probably have seen or heard about them by now.

-Desktop appraisals work great with “cookie cutter” homes in planned developments, but not as well with unique properties.
+In summary, desktop appraisals work great with “cookie-cutter” homes in planned developments but not with unique properties.

 Here is an example of a property that a desktop appraisal would not work well with:

-Here is an example of a property that a desktop appraisal would work well with:
+Here is an example of properties that a desktop appraisal would work well with:

-Now that you know when and when not to use a desktop appraisal let’s compare them to a full appraisal.
+Now that you know when and not to use a desktop appraisal, let’s compare them to a full appraisal.

 A full appraisal is very similar in that it involves the same research and comparable selection.

-The inspection allows the appraiser to see the property in real time.
+The inspection allows the appraiser to see the property in real-time, and gather primary data.

-With a physical inspection of the property, an appraiser can see the property for what it truly is.
+A physical inspection of the property allows an appraiser to see the property for what it truly is.

 Without inspecting a property, you may miss major deferred maintenance or expensive upgrades not noted on third-party resources.

-Online data may not show that the property has a pool or a 1,000 square foot addition in the rear.
+Online data may not show the property has a pool or a 1,000-square-foot addition in the rear.

-And that’s really where the difference between the two comes to play.
+That’s where the difference between a full and desktop appraisal comes to play.

-Accuracy is the main concern when comparing a desktop appraisal to a full one.
+Accuracy is the primary concern when comparing a desktop appraisal to a full one.

-Don’t get me wrong; a desktop appraisal can be close to as accurate as a full one if there is enough data available.
+Don’t get me wrong; a desktop appraisal can be close to as accurate as a full appraisal if enough data is available.

-But, if data on the subject isn’t available, then the appraiser might as well be pulling a number out of thin air.
+But, if the data isn’t available or lacking, the appraiser might as well be pulling a number out of thin air.

 There are hundreds of sites out there that house real estate data.

-Sites like Zillow pull all their information from real MLS listings, so you don’t even need access to the local MLS.
+Sites like Zillow pull all their information from accurate MLS listings, so you don’t need access to the local MLS.

 Public record data is available online.

 Google Street View allows an appraiser to see the property from the street.
-Google Maps even has a 3D option so that you can “fly” around the property as if you were a drone.
+Google Maps even has a 3D option to “fly” around the property as if you were a drone.

 With the constant release of new data sources, accuracy becomes less and less of an issue.

-And with the availability of new data, desktop appraisals become more and more popular.
+And with the availability of new data, desktop appraisals have become more and more popular.

-When comparing a desktop to a full appraisal, the benefits might not be apparent.
-But, they have their perks.
+The benefits might not be apparent when comparing a desktop to a full appraisal.
+But they have their perks.

-Desktop appraisals serve best as a way to get a quick estimate of value.
+Desktop appraisals best serve as a way to get a quick value estimate.

 They are much cheaper than a full appraisal, and the turnaround time is much quicker.

-If there are so many benefits, then there have to be drawbacks as well.
+If there are benefits, there also have to be drawbacks.

-Accuracy is the only drawback when it comes to desktop appraisals.
+Accuracy is the main drawback when it comes to desktop appraisals.

-The property is never inspected by the appraiser, so they can never be as accurate.
+The property is never inspected by the appraiser, so desktop appraisals will never be as accurate.

-While this might not matter as much for some users, other users might shy away for this reason.
+While this might not matter as much for some intended users, others might shy away for this reason.

-It all depends on what the intended use of the appraisal is, and who the intended user is.
+It all depends on the intended use of the appraisal and the intended user.

-If you are looking to refinance your property through a bank, then a desktop appraisal probably won’t fly.
+If you want to refinance your property through a bank, a desktop appraisal won’t fly.

-But, if you are an investor looking for a quick value, and the data is there, then get a desktop appraisal all day long.
+But, if you are an investor looking for a quick value, and the data is there, then a desktop appraisal might be sufficient.

-As you can see, desktop appraisals are a great way to see what your property is worth, if all you need is a quick value.
+As you can see, desktop appraisals are a great way to see what your property is worth if you only need a quick value.

-They are cheap, fast to complete, and can be close to as accurate as a full appraisal if the data is available.
+They are cheap, fast to complete, and can be nearly as accurate as a full appraisal if available data is available.

-While they are not ever going to stand up to a full appraisal, desktop appraisals are here to stay.
+While they will never stand up to a full appraisal, desktop appraisals are here to stay.